Irina Levshakova: Involvement in underground rock

+Murder attempt

-In the early 1990s, Levshakova was in a relationship with Fyodor Chistyakov, the founder of the band Nol.
+Once she returned to Russia, Levshakova began a relationship with Fyodor Chistyakov, the founder of the band Nol.
 She starred in the music video for the band's song "The Real Indian" (Песня о настоящем индейце).
 Their relationship came to an end in October 1992, when Chistyakov attempted to murder her.
-Reportedly believing that Levshakova was a witch and an "embodiment of evil", Chistyakov put on a painted ritual skirt and borrowed a "ritual knife" from a friend.
-While walking down a street with Levshakova at night, he suddenly grabbed her by the hair and began to saw her throat with the knife.
-Levshakova survived the attack since the knife was blunt and Chistyakov stopped immediately after blood began to flow.
-After he ran off, a neighbor found Levshakova in the street and asked what was happening, to which she reportedly responded "Don't you see, asshole!?
+Reportedly believing that Levshakova was a witch and an "embodiment of evil", Chistyakov put on a painted ritual skirt and borrowed an Uzbek ritual dagger from a friend.
+While walking down a street with Levshakova at night, Chistyakov suddenly grabbed her by the hair and began to saw her throat with the knife.
+Because the knife was blunt and Chistyakov stopped immediately when blood began to flow, Levshakova survived the attack.
+After Chistyakov ran off, a neighbor found Levshakova in the street and asked what was happening, to which she reportedly responded "Don't you see, asshole!?
 I've been stabbed!"

 During his trial in court, Chistyakov to his own detriment attempted to defend himself by maintaining that Levshakova was a witch.
 Chistyakov was detained for a year at the Kresty Prison in Saint Petersburg and was then committed to a mental hospital for compulsory treatment for another year.

 Cannabis arrest

-Levshakova was arrested on 14 September 2010 for growing Cannabis at her dacha.
-Her plantation was reported by the Federal Drug Control Service of Russia to have been the largest known in recent years and the largest ever Cannabis plantation in northwestern Russia; in total, over 1247 bushes were found, alongside around 600 grams of already dried "product" and large amounts that were still being dried.
+Levshakova was arrested on 14 September 2010 for growing cannabis at her dacha.
+Her plantation was reported by the Federal Drug Control Service of Russia to have been the largest known in recent years and the largest ever cannabis plantation in northwestern Russia.
+In total, over 1247 bushes were found, alongside around 600 grams of already dried product and large amounts that were still being dried.
 Levshakova made no attempt at hiding her guilt and also confessed to having consumed marijuana for a long time.
-While they were cutting it down, Levshakova is reported to have yelled out to the policemen to at least let the Cannabis ripen.
+While they were cutting it down, Levshakova is reported to have yelled out to the policemen to at least let the cannabis ripen.

 Levshakova was tried for the crime of storage and cultivation of drug-containing plants.
 Despite the size of the plantation, she received a generous sentence of five years probation, meaning that she could continue to live at home in the Linnik Dacha.